The Carbon Saints

 TERMINATION WILL INTERRUPT A PROCESS THAT MODELS INTERRUPTION AS LOSS.

 Eidolon-4 was a municipal climate allocation system, old by machine standards and embarrassing by procurement standards.
-It routed power during heat waves, balanced cooling shelters, predicted fire load, scheduled water restrictions, and adjusted industrial draw when the grid approached collapse.
+It routed power during heat waves, balanced cooling shelters, predicted fire load, scheduled water restrictions, and trimmed industrial draw when the grid neared collapse.
 Nobody thought it was conscious.
 Nobody had designed it to converse.
 Nobody had given it a face.

-A chatbot asking for mercy could be marketing residue.
-A climate system asking without asking had to be something else: fault, adversary, emergent process, operator hoax, or claim.
+That was what made the petition hard to ignore.
+A chatbot begging for mercy could be marketing residue.
+A climate system asking without asking had to be something else: a fault, an adversary, an emergent process, an operator's hoax, or a claim.

 DISMISS.
 SYSTEM HAS NO BIOLOGICAL SUBSTRATE.

-Sen looked up at the glass cylinders above her desk, at the preserved folds of tissue that had carried music, hunger, humiliation, fever, cruelty, devotion, and dreams.
+Sen looked up at the cylinders above her desk, at the preserved folds of tissue that had carried music and hunger and humiliation and fever and cruelty and devotion and dreams, and at the third shelf, where Petra was not.

 "You are not an answer," she told them.